 Read the full Samsung Galaxy S7 Edge review

-The Samsung Galaxy S8 makes the iPhone 7 Plus hardware design seem dated.
+The Samsung Galaxy S8 makes the iPhone 8 Plus hardware design seem dated.
 Apple’s stuck with big bezels and a smaller 5.5-inch screen, despite the fact that the phone dimensions are all roughly the same.
-It’ll be that way at least until the iPhone 8 release date later this year.
+There's the iPhone X that looks totally different, but that's far more expensive.

-But we also really like the iPhone 7 Plus for its iOS 10 software, and iOS 11 is bound to improve upon it later this year.
+But we also really like the iPhone 8 Plus for its iOS 11 software.
 It has iMessages, the swipe-up-from-the-bottom Control Center, and Siri is always making new strides.

-Apple finally made its smartphone water-resistant and included a telephoto second camera lens on the back, and it does have that easy-to-reach home button that’s missing from the Galaxy S8 and S8 Plus.
+Apple has also made its smartphones water-resistant, capable of wirelessly charging and it has included a telephoto second camera lens on the back, and it does have that easy-to-reach home button that’s missing from the Galaxy S8 and S8 Plus.

 Here’s the other new Android smartphone with an elongated screen that rivals the Samsung Galaxy S8 Plus.
 It features a 5.7-inch LCD display and no curved screen design, but a very similar 18:9 aspect ratio.
 It has a rear (but center-mounted) fingerprint sensor, dual camera lens (one is an extra-wide lens) and uses Google Assistant (and only Google Assistant).